BANKSY | BARELY LEGAL LOS ANGELES ^

 Stagg was US Consultant to the Banksy | Barely Legal art show in Los Angeles.
 Originally enlisted as a driver to the artist and show producer Grace Jehan,

-The monumental scale event was attended by 30,000 in 3 days and featured heavily in international media.
+The monumental scale event was attended by 30,000 in 3 days and featured heavily in all international media.

 BANKSY | BARELY LEGAL STREET POSTER ^

 An electrical box adorned with the Barely Legal show poster designed by the artist.

 Many hundreds of posters were wild-posted across Los Angeles.